gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/README.md

 ![Map GA4 Ecommerce to Enhanced Ecommerce Actions](https://github.com/gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/blob/main/images/ga4-ecom-eec-actions-mapping.jpg)

-In the example above, **Product/Item Detail Views** has the Event **productView** implemented .
-This is a non-standard GA4 Event, and because of that, we have to map manually.
+In the example above, **Product/Item Detail Views** has the Event **productView** implemented.
+This is not a standard GA4 Event, and because of that, we have to map this Event manually.

-**Add to Cart** is implemented with the recommended **add_to_cart** Event.
-But, since Manual Mapping has been chosen, you will also have to add the implemented recommended Events to the Manual Mapping.

-Or, you can create different Variables from the Template; one using Automatic Mapping for the recommended Events, and one using Manual Mapping for incorrect Events.
-That’s up to you.

 ## Checkout setup/mapping
 GA4 Ecommerce doesn’t have the same checkout concept as Enhanced Ecommerce with ex.
 Checkout Steps and Checkout Option.